Temporary Protected Status

 CAN I WORK IN THE U.S. UNDER TPS?

 TPS beneficiaries can work while they are living in the U.S. with an employment authorization document.
 They must fill out the paperwork and renew the employment authorization document during the registration period as well.

-Foreign nationals can stay in the United States as a temporary protected status beneficiary.
-Foreign nationals are awarded TPS benefits when there is a serious reason, such as ongoing armed conflict or environmental disaster that is keeping the foreign national from returning home.
-The particular requirements for each TPS designated country would be beyond the scope of this book.
-It is recommended that you consider retaining an attorney if you are from a TPS designated country.
+Foreign nationals can stay in the United States as temporary protected status beneficiaries.
+Foreign nationals are awarded TPS benefits when there is a serious reason, such as ongoing armed conflict or environmental disaster that keeps the foreign national from returning home.
+The particular requirements for each TPS-designated country would be beyond the scope of this book.
+It is recommended that you consider retaining an attorney if you are from a TPS-designated country.